 It’s an easy bet to say the east coast has the best beaches in Sri Lanka.
-It’s the calm waters, beautiful sands, lack of people, and unpolluted water – they are the perfect ingredients for a great beach!
+It’s the calm waters, beautiful sand, lack of people, and unpolluted water – they are the perfect ingredients for a great beach!

-7. Dutch Bay, Trincomalee
+7. Dutch Bay Beach

 It’s located right in the city of Trincomalee outside of the Maritime Museum and near Fort Frederick.
-Local Sri Lankan’s love this beach, but for some reason, it’s remained off the tourist trail.
-During the week the beach isn’t busy at all and there is plenty of sand to relax on!
+Local Sri Lankans love this beach, but for some reason, it’s remained off the tourist trail.
+During the week, the beach isn’t busy at all and there is plenty of sand to relax on!

-Dutch Bay is dead calm because of the direction the bay faces.
+Dutch Bay is calm because of the direction the bay faces.
 Its sand is pearly white and the water is crystal clear – you really can’t ask for much more!

 Oh, except the fact we were also informed that the bay is regularly visited by a pod of around 200 dolphins!
 Of course, you’ll have to be lucky to see them, but it’s still an awesome opportunity.

 Dutch Bay is right in Trincomalee, so if you’re staying here, then you can easily visit!
 I recommend booking a hotel right on Uppuveli Beach as this is the tourist area of Trincomalee.
 Then, visit Dutch Bay one day with a tuk-tuk or taxi.

 We stayed at Blue Sand Beach Resort.
 It was super cheap considering the prime beachfront location and large rooms with air-conditioning.
 From here, Dutch Bay Beach is only a short 5-10 minute drive away.

 Amaranthe Bay Resort is another fancier hotel located in Trincomalee.
 This would be perfect for anyone looking for a luxurious stay near Uppuveli Beach and Dutch Bay Beach!